bruth/django-preserialize/README.md

 **`posthook`**

-A function that takes the serialized attrs _per model instance_ for post-processing.
+A function that takes the original model instance and the serialized attrs for post-processing.
 This is specifically useful for augmenting or modifying the data prior to being added to the large serialized data structure.

 Even if the related object (like `posts` above) is a `QuerySet`, this hook is applied per object in the `QuerySet`.
 This is because it would rarely ever be necessary to process a list of objects as a whole since filtering can already be performed above (using the `prehook`) prior to serialization.